 We are a development-stage biopharmaceutical company with limited operating history.
 Since inception, we have incurred significant operating losses.
-We incurred net losses (defined as net loss attributable to owners of the Company) of CHF 24.4 million, CHF 30.7 million and CHF 29.7 million for the years ended December 31, 2017, 2016 and 2015, respectively.
-As of December 31, 2017, we had an accumulated deficit of CHF 136.1 million.
+We incurred net losses (defined as net loss attributable to owners of the Company) of CHF 7.8 million for the nine months ended September 30, 2018, and CHF 24.4 million, CHF 30.7 million and CHF 29.7 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+As of September 30, 2018, we had an accumulated deficit of CHF 142.5 million.

 Our losses have resulted principally from expenses incurred in research and development of our product candidates, pre-clinical research and general and administrative expenses that we have incurred while building our business infrastructure.
 We expect to continue to incur significant operating losses in the future as we continue our research and development efforts for our product candidates in clinical development.
-In our financial year ended December 31, 2017, we incurred CHF 19.2 million in research and development costs, and we expect that our total operating expense in 2018 will be in the range of CHF 10.0 to CHF 12.0 million.
+In our financial year ended December 31, 2017, we incurred CHF 19.2 million in research and development costs, and we expect that our total operating expense in 2018 will be in the range of CHF 10.0 to 13.0 million.

-To date, we have financed our operations through the initial public offering and a follow-on offering of our common shares, private placements of equity securities and short-and long-term loans.
+To date, we have financed our operations through the initial public offering and a follow-on offering of our common shares, private placements of equity securities and short- and long-term loans.
 On July 19, 2016, we entered into a Loan and Security Agreement with Hercules Technology Growth Capital, Inc., or Hercules.
 The agreement provides us with a senior secured term loan facility for up to \$20 million.
-As of December 31, 2017, we have drawn \$12.5 million under the facility of which we have repaid \$2.2 million.
+As of September 30, 2018, the amount outstanding under the Loan and Security Agreement was CHF 2.1 million.
+On January 31, 2019, we made the final payment to Hercules under the facility, comprising the last amortization rate as well as an end of term charge.
+With the final payment, all covenants and collaterals in favor of Hercules have been lifted.